Winter weather has millions trying to stay warm and vaccine providers worrying about shipping delays - KTVZ

 See how cold it will get where you are

 At least 15 people have died in weather-related vehicle crashes since the cold temperatures set in.
-In Oklahoma alone, 123 people were hospitalized Monday with weather-related injuries.
+One death occurred Tuesday when an Ohio driver ran into a snowplow.

+In Louisiana, one man slipped on ice and hit his head, according to the Louisiana Department of Health.

 And in North Carolina, at least three people were killed when an overnight EF-3 tornado shredded parts of Brunswick County near the South Carolina border.